What Is Intrinsic Value? Why Is It Important?

 Buildings and Land

 The value behind the hard product or service is the first place to start.
 How does a business impact the lives of the people it serves?

 I often think about the price of this product and or service and how it relates to the profitability of a business.
 Especially based on how many sales can be generated, and how it relates to benefits received by the customer.

-After establishing these fundamentals, time to think about the machines and infrastructure we will need to create the product, deliver the service, and where we will the headquarters and potentially warehousing exist.
+After establishing these fundamentals, time to think about the machines and infrastructure we will need to create the product, deliver the service, and where will the headquarters and potential warehousing exist.

 Finally, I like to evaluate how much debt will need to be taken on and how much equity is retained by the company?
 Do we own any real estate?
 Are the products and services owned or contracted out through 3rd party suppliers?

 Once we have information on all of these tangible factors, we can do some math to decide whether or not we have a viable business idea.
 At least from a quantitative perspective.

 INTRINSIC VALUE: 3.
 WHAT ARE THE INTANGIBLE FACTORS OF A BUSINESS?

 Networks & Relationships

 Networks & Relationships are assets that businesses leverage to create more demand for the company’s products and services.
 One of the best forms of marketing is word of mouth.